kata-containers/documentation/design/kata-2-0-metrics.md

 ![Kata Containers 2.0 metrics ](arch-images/kata-metrics-sequence-diagram.png)

+For a quick evaluation, you can check out [this how to](../how-to/how-to-set-prometheus-in-k8s.md).

-### Kata `magent`
+### Kata monitor

-`magent` is a management agent on one node, where many Kata containers are running. `magent`'s work include:
+`kata-monitor` is a management agent on one node, where many Kata containers are running. `kata-monitor`'s work include:

 > **Note**: node is a single host system or a node in K8s clusters.

 - Aggregate sandbox metrics running on this node, and add `sandbox_id` label
 - As a Prometheus target, all metrics from Kata shim on this node will be collected by Prometheus indirectly.
 This can easy the targets count in Prometheus, and also need not to expose shim's metrics by `ip:port`

-Only one `magent` process are running on one node.
+Only one `kata-monitor` process are running on one node.

-`magent` is using a different communication channel other than that `conatinerd` communicating with Kata shim, and Kata shim listen on a new socket address for communicating with `magent`.
+`kata-monitor` is using a different communication channel other than that `conatinerd` communicating with Kata shim, and Kata shim listen on a new socket address for communicating with `kata-monitor`.

-The way `magent` get shim's metrics socket file(`magent_address`) like that `containerd` get shim address.
+The way `kata-monitor` get shim's metrics socket file(`monitor_address`) like that `containerd` get shim address.
 The socket is an abstract socket and saved as file `abstract` with the same directory of `address` for `containerd`.

-> **Note**: If there is no Prometheus server is configured, i.e., there is no scrape operations, `magent` will do nothing initiative.
+> **Note**: If there is no Prometheus server is configured, i.e., there is no scrape operations, `kata-monitor` will do nothing initiative.

 ### Kata runtime

-Runtime are mainly to:
+Runtime is responsible for:

 - Gather metrics about shim process
 - Gather metrics about hypervisor process